tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-Cause a plant to grow 1d4 berries that function as heroic-tier healing potions (champion: champion tier; epic: epic tier).
+Cause a plant to grow 1d4 berries that function as heroic-tier healing potions, champion tier at champion tier, and epic tier at epic tier.
 The berries last until your next full healup, then rot.

 **Quirk:** Enjoys fermented drinks.